Bachelor of Arts in Social Work

 Freshmen and sophomore students planning to major in social work should consult with an advisor in the College of Health and Social Sciences Student Resource Center before enrolling in courses that fulfill General Education requirements.

-Field Internships: BASW students are required to complete 480 hours at an approved field internship site during their senior year.
-The field education director works closely with students to find field placements.
-Before entering field internships, students must have completed 24 units of their junior year courses with a grade of C or better.
+Internships: BASW students are required to complete 450 hours at an approved internship site during their senior year.
+The Internship Coordinator works closely with students to find internship placements.
+Before entering internships, students must have completed 24 units of their junior year courses with a grade of C or better.

 Program Learning Outcomes and Core Competencies